jsinkbaek/sb2sep/README.md

 Please see the [documentation](https://jsinkbaek.github.io/sb2sep/) for a description and guides on how to use the software.

+Suggested installation:

+Download the whole folder, and install from the main folder in a terminal with your python environment sourced using:

+``pip install .``

-The package can be installed using pip:
+Alternatively, the last version of the package that I have uploaded to pypi can be installed using:

 ``pip install sb2sep``